krahets/hello-algo/en/docs/chapter_heap/heap.md

     ```csharp title="heap.cs"
     /* Initialize a heap */
-    // Initialize a min-heap
+    // Initialize a min heap
     PriorityQueue<int, int> minHeap = new();
-    // Initialize a max-heap (Simply modify the Comparator using a lambda expression)
+    // Initialize a max heap (Simply modify the Comparator using a lambda expression)
     PriorityQueue<int, int> maxHeap = new(Comparer<int>.Create((x, y) => y - x));

     /* Push elements into the heap */